robertofinnisaro/robertofinnisaro.com/content/Robotics/Pepper/Pepper Choregraphe/index.md

 For this, go to `File` > `New Project`.

 Name your project with a suitable name: i.e `OpenDay` and choose a suitable location for the project to be saved in.

+## Design the Open Day program
+### Welcome Interaction
+In the `Box Libraries` find the predefined `Animated Say` block located in `Speech` > `Creation` > `Animated Say`.

+Double click on the box to edit some of the functionality.
+It is recommended to turn the speech speed down to 90%.
+This is also where you can enter a friendly welcome message to greet the visitors.

+You could implement a `Say` box here but `Animated Say` builds a more engaging welcome.